Want to get those perfect cookies with a crisp edge and a chewy center? Well, let me tell you – runny cookie dough is NOT the way to go about it.

-If your cookie dough is runny, consider whether or not you’ve added in enough flour.
+If your cookie dough is runny, consider whether or not you’ve added enough flour.
 Flour absorbs moisture and is what gives cookie dough structure.
-Not putting in enough flour will result in a runny, too wet to handle cookie dough.
+Not putting in enough flour will result in a runny, too-wet-to-handle cookie dough.

 If your cookie dough is “runny” but still able to form a very tacky ball, simply dust flour on your dough or flour your hands before working with it.
 It might be all you need, after all, we want to incorporate flour little by little, slowly because it’s not good to have dry cookie dough either.

 If your cookie dough is indeed too runny, try adding a tablespoon of flour at a time and mixing until fully incorporated after each addition.
 Give the flour some time to soak up the moisture, do not rush.
 Stop adding as soon as the dough reaches your desired consistency.

 Reason 3: Too Warm

 Another reason why your cookie dough is runny might be that the temperature of the dough is too high.
 Cookie dough contains a lot of fat.
 Fats like butter, shortening, and coconut oil are sensitive to temperature change and can change significantly in consistency when reacting to the temperature.